Give2Peer/g2p-server-symfony/README.md

     curl -s https://getcomposer.org/installer | php
     php composer.phar install

-Alternatively, [Composer] is available as a Debian package too :
+Alternatively, [Composer] is also available as a Debian package :

     apt-get install composer

 Then look at and run the setup scripts as-needed in `script/`.

-If behat complains about overriding `createKernel`, just hit it on the head once or twice !
-Alternatively, update the LiipFunctionalBundle vendor when our pull request makes it to release. :)

 Blackboard